otrv4/otrv4/architecture-decisions/016-prekey-server.md

 SMS network).
 We assume this is everything each participant is required to know about who they want to send a message to.

-To publish prekey messages, a participant deniably authenticates itself to the server through a interactive DAKE, and sends prekeys to be stored and published by the server.
-The server will associate the prekeys received to the identity used by the sender to identify itself to the server (TODO: does the user is required to authenticate its identity to the server?
-It should not matter, if the server is not trusted - I guess).

-To obtain prekey messages, a participant asks the server for prekey messages from a particular identity, and the server delivers one prekey message for every not-expired profile it knows about from that particular identity.

-This document describes the pre-key server as a component in the OTRv4 protocol.
+### Decision

 Having in mind a client-server architecture, a prekey server instance MUST offer the following services to its users:

-- user profile retrieval
-- user profile publication
 - prekey message retrieval
 - prekey message publication

-TODO: Should this be a requirement?
-It is assumed that the server is able to receive messages from a authenticated identity.
-By performing a DAKE with the server, a authenticated identity binds itself to its long-term public-key, and then publishes profiles and prekey messages.
+To publish prekey messages, a participant deniably authenticates itself to the server through a interactive DAKE, and sends prekeys to be stored and published by the server.
+The server will associate the prekeys received to the identity used by the sender to identify itself to the server.

+To obtain prekey messages, a participant asks the server for prekey messages from a particular identity, and the server delivers one prekey message for each instance tag it knows about from that particular identity.

+This document describes the pre-key server as a component in the OTRv4 protocol.

 (TODO: evaluate consequences of each service to the protocol)

-### Constraints

-- user profiles can not share the same pre-key.
-They are part of a user profile.

 ### Notation

 We use the following notaiton to represent a prekey message stored on a server:

-      (pre-key-msg, profile, long-term-key, identity)
+      (pre-key-msg, instance-tag, identity)

-We use this notation to make it easier to reason when comparing different prekey messages, even though the profile is inside the prekey message, and the long-term public key is inside the proifle.
+### How to serve a prekey message publication

+1. The Initiator starts a interactive DAKE with the server.
+2. The Initiator sends multiple prekey messages to be published by the server.
+3. The server stores all valid (not-expired) prekey messages and associates them with the publisher's identity.

 ### How to serve a prekey message retrieval

-The server MUST deliver one prekey message when all of its stored prekey messages for a particular identity have the same long-term key and profile.

 #### SCENARIO 1